 What to make: Grilled jerk chicken cutlets with mango salsa

-Because okra loves warm temperatures, it’s thought of in the U.S. as a strictly southern veggie.
+Because okra loves warm temperatures, it’s thought of in the U.S. as a strictly Southern veggie.
 However, okra is thought to have originated in either South Asia, West Africa or Egypt, and it’s commonly used in Indian dishes too.
 It’s a good source of vitamins A, C, K and B6, and it also has some calcium and fiber.

 What to make: Easy Indian-inspired kitchari bowls

-Ahh, our favorite summer food.
+Ahh, everyone’s favorite summer food.
 Peaches will make a grand appearance at the farmers market in mid-July, and they’ll stick around until early September.
 The best way to eat peaches?
 Grab one and bite into it.
 But if you haven’t had them grilled with a side of cheese, you’re missing out.
 (BTW, peaches are high in vitamin C and A.)

 What to make: Grilled peach and halloumi salad with lemon-pesto dressing

 You can get plums all summer long, and the varieties you’ll find are endless.
 You’ll see them with red, blue or purple skin or with flesh that’s purple, yellow, orange, white or red.
-They’re a fabulous hand fruit (so pack a few to take to the beach), but we also love them sliced up in salads and thrown on top of ice cream.
+They’re a fabulous hand fruit (so pack a few to take to the beach), but you’ll also love them sliced up in salads and thrown on top of ice cream.
 Plums are also a low-glycemic food, so they won’t give you that sugar high you might get from other summer fruits.

 What to make: Blackberry plum upside-down cake

 These ruby-red beauties are available all summer long, both at the farmers market and the grocery store.
-When you buy them off-peak, they can be expensive, so buy them at a great price while you can.
+When you buy raspberries off-peak, they can be expensive, so buy them at a great price while you can.
 Eat a handful and you’ll benefit from a huge boost of vitamin C, fiber, manganese and vitamin K.

 What to make: Lemon-raspberry whoopie pies

 Strawberries will pop up in warmer areas of the U.S. during spring, but they’ll be everywhere by mid-June.
-Like other berries, strawberries are rich in antioxidants and vitamin C, and they have some folate and potassium too.
+Like other types of berries, strawberries are rich in antioxidants and vitamin C, and they have some folate and potassium too.

 What to make: Sheet-tray pancakes with peaches and strawberries